hpssjellis/google-magenta-midi-music-on-linux-hello-world/README.md

 Bash install scripts to get Google Magenta working easily on a linux ubuntu computer.
 Move from a folder with several midi files to a tensorflow generated set of output files.

+July 17, 2016

+Due to changes in Magenta, these scripts have been updated.
+They are slightly different than the video, but work along the same idea.

 June 19th, 2016